Growing impact through sustainable finance

 Triodos Bank wants to maintain or establish itself as the leading bank for the sustainable sectors where it works.
 Increased lending means more impact, both for sustainable businesses and households, via green mortgages.
 Lending continued to grow and diversify in most branches during the year.

 In Belgium the sustainable loan portfolio grew, in both business lending and mortgages, in line with targets.
-The loan portfolio grew by 13.6 % to 1.493million (2016: EUR 1,314 million).
-Within the lending activities, the mortgages portfolio grew by 25% (to EUR 217 million).
-Mortgages represented 14.5% of the Belgian loan portfolio by the year end (2016: 13.2%).
-Loans to co-housing projects have become a particular area of expertise for Triodos Bank in Belgium.
+The loan portfolio grew by 16% to 1.7 billion (2017: EUR 1.5 billion).
+Within the lending activities, the mortgages portfolio grew by 21% (to EUR 262 million).
+Mortgages represented 15% of the Belgian loan portfolio by the year end (2017: 14.5%).
+Loans to co-housing projects have become a particular and differentiating area of expertise for Triodos Bank in Belgium.

 Triodos Bank’s branches have worked hard to deliver a better balance between deposits and loans, managing growth in the former and focusing on increasing the latter.
-This ratio increased in 2017, to 77% from 71% in 2016 and is now in a healthy balance.
+This ratio increased in 2018, to 75% from 70% in 2017 and continues to be in a healthy balance.

 Large numbers of people are attracted to the idea of using their money consciously and are, therefore, willing to open a new account with Triodos Bank.
 This awareness is thanks largely to the strength of the Triodos Bank brand and its solid reputation in all countries.
 Savings continued to grow in all Triodos Bank branches during the year.
 However, downward pressure on interest rates, leading to low, and even no, interest on savings accounts – as well as more limited proactive marketing to make sure that loans and deposits grow in balance – has reduced this rate of growth.

-With an increase of new personal customers of 6%, and business retail customers of 7%, the Dutch branch increased its funds entrusted by EUR 345 million (2016: EUR 431 million).
-The branch was serving over 317,000 customers at the year’s end.
+The Dutch branch increased its funds entrusted by EUR 476 million (2017: EUR 345 million).
+The branch was serving over 349,000 customers at the year’s end.

 The Belgian branch continued to attract new savings customers throughout the year despite low interest rates and little marketing.
 At the same the branch balanced growth in savings with growth in the loan portfolio.
-Funds entrusted grew by 6.5% to EUR 1,762 million (2016: 10.2%).
+Funds entrusted grew by 8% to EUR 1.9 billion (2017: 6%).